maanykan/document_class/README.md

-Ongoing project.
+# Document Classifier #

+*Ongoing project.*

-To run the code, read the README file inside 'code' directory.
+To run the code, read the README file inside `code` directory.

-To see the results and discussion, read the PDF report.
+To see the results and discussion, read the Document Classifier section of REPORT.pdf.